The Best MVP Performances from a Non-QB in The Big Game

 Dallas were 20-17 ahead when Brown caught his second interception and that all-but killed the game for Pittsburgh.
 After the game the spotlight again fell on a defensive player, rather than swinging to the winning quarterback.
 Troy Aikman may have even felt a little sore not to have earned the gong that day.

-Very few people get to play out their dream Super Bowl but John Riggins did just that.
-Then 33, the veteran proved unstoppable at Super Bowl XVII as he won the game for Washington against the much-fancied Miami Dolphins.
+Very few people get to play out their dream Big Game, but John Riggins did just that.
+Then 33, the veteran proved unstoppable at The Big Game XVII as he won the game for Washington against the much-fancied Miami.

 Riggins was involved in everything.
 He carried the ball 38 times across 166 yards – the fourth game in a row he'd gone +100 rushing yards.
 He was involved in all of Washington's scoring drives before crossing into the end zone himself in the fourth quarter.

 His 43-yard burst with 10 minutes on the clock flipped the game in Washington's favour for the first time all afternoon.
 They would run out 27-17 victors, with Riggins the big focus.
-It's perhaps not surprising that he caught the attention of onlookers after coming into the Super Bowl in such good form.
+It's perhaps not surprising that he caught the attention of onlookers after coming into The Big Game in such good form.

-Riggins put in arguably two better campaigns for Washington after the Super Bowl win, helping them reach the postseason on both occasions.
+Riggins put in arguably two better campaigns for Washington after The Big Game win, helping them reach the postseason on both occasions.
 He retired after the 1985 season well into his late 30s.

-Jerry Rice's performance at Super Bowl XXIII is widely considered the best from a non-QB, mainly because his game was so good that it prevented Joe Montana from winning the Super Bowl MVP that year.
+Jerry Rice's performance at The Big Game XXIII is widely considered the best from a non-QB, mainly because his game was so good that it prevented Joe Montana from winning The Big Game MVP that year.

 San Francisco hadn't exactly stood out during the 1986 NFL season.
-They topped the NFC West but with a 10-6 record and only came to life in the playoffs, when they beat Minnesota 34-9 and then Chicago 28-3 to make the Super Bowl.
+They topped the NFC West but with a 10-6 record and only came to life in the playoffs, when they beat Minnesota 34-9 and then Chicago 28-3 to make The Big Game.

 Their defence in the regular season was bang average but coach Bill Walsh switched it on during the playoffs.
 This, coupled with Montana's deadly arm, appeared to complete the puzzle.